facebookresearch/OrienterNet/README.md

 <details>
 <summary>[Click to expand]</summary>

-By default, the dataset script fetches data that was queried early 2022 from 12 cities.
+By default, the dataset script fetches data that was queried early 2022 from 13 locations.
 The dataset can be extended by including additional cities or querying images recently uploaded to Mapillary.
 To proceed, follow these steps:
 1. For each new location, add an entry to `maploc.data.mapillary.config.location_to_params` following the format:
 ```python
     "location_name": {